SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In non-lexical lifetimes, the lifetime of a value is until it is last used within its lexical scope.
 In general, the difference between lexical and non-lexical lifetimes does not matter, however if the value is a reference Rust's borrow checker cares about if you're holding on to it.
 Hence, rust implements non-lexical lifetimes for references.

+lifetime-annotation ::= '<name>
+lifetime-annotations specify named lifetimes
+You must specify all lifetimes you are gonna use as type parameters.
+In rust, in theory all references used in callable units require a lifetime annotation, though in most cases it can be left out due to lifetime elision. lifetime annotations cannot be elided in cases where the compiler cannot figure out how parameters and return value relate. ergo, lifetimes cannot be elided if the function returns a reference, the function takes more than one reference as a input parameter, and the function is not a method.
+Importantly, lifetime annotations beside 'static do not change lifetimes, merely indicate how lifetimes of references relate (specifically, "treat all these lifetimes as the lifetime of the shortest one")
+Rust indicated static variables with a 'static lifetime annotation

 ### memory management

 Memory management is managing the memory of an application.